Ecumen Expands Its Senior Housing Development Team by Welcoming Julie Murray

-, which is one of the country’s largest non-profit senior housing and aging services companies is expanding its senior housing development team by welcoming Julie Murray as a director of real estate development.
+Ecumen, which is one of the country's largest non-profit senior housing, aging services and senior housing development companies, has named Julie Murray as a director of real estate development services.
+She joins Ecumen from Dallas-based Greystone Communities, a developer of continuing care retirement communities.

 Ecumen provides third-party senior housing development, management and long-term care consulting services.
 Ecumen develops a variety of senior communities, including continuing care retirement communities (CCRC), independent living, assisted living, memory care and congregational senior housing.
 It is currently developing Luther Park of Sandpoint, Idaho, which will be physically connected to First Lutheran Church of Sandpoint and include independent living, assisted living and memory care.